Denver bankruptcy attorneys Wink & Wink can help you keep your car and other assets

 One example is your car.

 State law dictates how much equity is exempt when filing for bankruptcy.
-In Colorado, you are allowed up to $7,500 in equity for up to two vehicles.
-If you or a dependent family member is 60 years of age or disabled, the amount increases to $12,500.
+Since Colorado passed a sweeping expansion of its exemption laws in 2022 (Senate Bill 022-085), you are now allowed up to $15,000 in equity for up to two vehicles pursuant to amended Colorado Revised Statute § 13-54-102(j).
+If you or a dependent family member is 60 years of age or disabled, the amount increases to $25,000.
 If you file jointly for bankruptcy with your spouse, you both get your own vehicle exemption.

 The formula to determine equity is: current value of the vehicle LESS the amount you owe on it.
 If your equity in the vehicle is greater than the exemption limit in your state, you may still want to file for bankruptcy.
 A bankruptcy attorney can probably help you plan to keep the value of the equity in your vehicle while also getting the benefits of bankruptcy.